equationcrunchor/cdru/README.md

 2. `pip install -r requirements-gurobi.txt`

 3. Go to `./search/`, and test that the testcases work by `python -m unittest tests.py`.
+For a manually specified TPNU example with relaxation, try running `python test_example.py`

 ## Quickstart